freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

 1. We retrieve the overall world-to-local matrix of an item.
 2. Using the playfield's world-to-local matrix, we calculate the playfield-to-local matrix of the item.
-3. We check which kind of transformation the VPX physics code supports for this type of item and compare it to the transformation of playfield-to-local matrix.
+3. We check which kind of transformation the VPX physics code supports for the type of collider and compare it to the transformation of playfield-to-local matrix.
-   - If all transformations are supported, we simply transform the collider with the item's transformation matrix (let's call this Plan A).
+   - If all transformations are supported, we simply transform the collider with the item's transformation matrix.
    - If not, we check whether this collider might be replaceable by another type of collider that supports the transformation.
 For example, a line collider can be replaced by two triangle colliders, which then are 100% transformable.
-That's our Plan B.
-   - If neither Plan A nor Plan B is possible, we fall back to our trick explained above, which is to transform the ball during collision resolution.
+   - If neither of the above is possible, we fall back to ball transformation trick, which is to transform the ball during collision resolution.
 Note that the AABBs of the object still need to be transformed, so the broad phase can correctly sort out the items that are out of range.